hollobit/WG3_TCM/README.md

 The Trustworthiness Characteristics Matrix (TCM) of this document was created with the purpose of arranging the relationship between trustworthiness-related characteristics in a situation where various AI/ML-related standards are being created within SC42.

 TCM classifies the characteristics of trustworthiness in the specifications of SC42, and organizes the statements related to the characteristic.
-This aims to clean up consistent what relationship is in there between the trustworthiness charateristics and standard.
+This matrix aims to clean up consistent what relationship is in there between the trustworthiness charateristics and standard.

 * [TCM with menu style](http://hollobit.github.io/WG3_TCM/index.html)
 * [TCM for print style](http://hollobit.github.io/WG3_TCM/index-nostyle.html)